-This theorem implies that a minimum beacon set can be computed trivially and optimally for any single-arity network, without using the "pruning" algorithm presented earlier.
+This theorem implies that a minimum beacon set can be computed trivially and optimally for any single-arity network (one that contains only single-arity nodes), without using the "pruning" algorithm presented earlier.
+In [9], we show that a single-arity network is a tree.